 And there's no reason for people to vote Republican.

-Now I'm sorry, wizards of smart in the circle of brains that's uh inside the conservative movement who said we, well, the American people want like Colin Powell, they want bigger government.
+Now, I'm sorry, wizards of SMART in the circle of brains that inside the conservative movement have said, well, the American people want to call them Powell.

 No.